Null Models and Community Detection in Multi-Layer Networks: Discussions, Limitations, and Conclusions

-However, when the number of communities are high and the layers are relatively sparse, the restricted block model based modualrities, DCRMLSBM and SDRMLSBM, perform better than the corresponding unrestricted ones, while the MLCM based modularities outperform both of these groups.
-This is because, with modern sparse networks, it is difficult to accurately estimate a large number of parameters that arise in block model based methods if $K$ is large.
+When the number of communities are high and the layers are relatively sparse, the restricted block model based quality functions, DC-RMLSBM and SD-RMLSBM, perform better than the corresponding unrestricted ones, while the MLCM based modularities outperform both of these groups.
+This is because in those cases it is difficult to accurately estimate a large number of parameters that arise in block model based methods if $K$ is large.
 We also see that in such cases the shared degree versions of the models are more useful.
 The baseline aggregate of adjacency matrix although performs well under a few scenarios, it heavily relies on goodness of signal in denser layers and can not extract powerful signal from sparser layers.
 Hence aggregate works better mostly in situations where one or more of the comparatively denser layers also work well.
-In order to avoid this shortcoming of favoring denser layers more, all our modularity scores are normalized layer-wise and attempt to extract community signals from all layers equally.